-First year students are generally limited to twelve to thirteen credits (four courses) each fall and spring semester with overloads approved by the Academic Dean in rare circumstances.
-Students are not permitted to take more than fifteen credits in any one semester or more than thirty credits in an academic year (fall/spring) without permission from the Academic Dean.
-MA students are expected to complete the degree in two years.
+First year students are generally limited to four (4) three-credit courses each fall and spring semester.
+Students are not permitted to take more than fifteen credits in any one semester or more than thirty credits in an academic year (fall/spring) without permission from the Dean/Vice President of Academic Affairs.
+MAR students are expected to complete the degree in two years.